Audi A8 hybrid performance, top speed, engine

 - 2Range, MPG, CO2 & chargingThe Audi A8 TFSI e competes strongly with its closest rivals when it comes to fuel-efficiency, range and charging speed

-- 4Engines, drive & performance - currently readingIt’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles
+- 4Performance, engine & drive - currently readingIt’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles